 After driving on the North Fork’s gravel road (and a flat tire… not pictured), we arrived at the trailhead.
 We began to climb the steep trail trail and only briefly encountered some snow.
 The air was cool and the sun heated us right up.
 Due to a burn a few years ago, there is no protection from the heat, but there is also little to block the views.

 As we climbed higher, the North Fork Flathead River stretched out below us as it snaked along the North Fork area and through the mountains.
 Snow covered Huckleberry Mountain rose prominently to the south.

 The real gem, however, is the stunning line of peaks that make up the Livingston Range in Glacier.
 Peaks like Rainbow Peak, Vulture Peak, and Heaven’s Peak create a serrated ridgeline that awes.

 While I was watching a Mountain Bluebird, my wife discovered another animal that was out and about… the Rocky Mountain Tick.
 We began to discover that this one wasn’t alone.
 We began checking out hats, shirts, hair, packs, etc and ended up with an extremely unsettling amount (we were wigged out for sure!)

 Spring hiking in Montana involves being aware of ticks.
-For more information regarding Rocky Mountain Ticks, diseases they carry, how to prevent them from getting on you, and how to remove one, head over to Montana FWP’s site on these little guys.
+For more information regarding Rocky Mountain Ticks, diseases they carry, how to prevent them from getting on you, and how to remove one, head over to MSU Extension Office’s guides to these little guys.